Training

 There are several measurements that are important to have to confirm your muzzle will fit correctly.
 Only measure your dog if it is safe to do so.
 If your dog is a bite risk you should not open your dogs mouth or attempt to get measurement without the help of a professional.

-• Muzzle Circumference: Ideally you should get this measurement with your dogs mouth open to simulate an open mouth during panting.
-Get your dog to hold a ball in its mouth or add 2-3in to your dog's closed mouth circumference.
+Muzzle Circumference: Ideally you should get this measurement with your dogs mouth open to simulate an open mouth during panting.
+If you cannot get an open mouth measurement, add 2-3in to your dog's closed mouth circumference.

-• Snout Height: What is the height of the muzzle from the top of the nose, down to the chin.
+Muzzle Height: is the height of the muzzle from the top of the snout, down to the widest part of the dog mouth/jowls.
+Some companies will use this measurement instead of circumference.
 Again this measurement is best taken with the dogs mouth open.
+Add 2-3 in if mouth is closed durning measurements.

-• Muzzle Width: What is the width of the dogs snout at its widest point.
+Muzzle Width: What is the width of the dogs snout at its widest point.
 You do not want the muzzle to be too narrow or too wide.
+Take a straight measurement across the dogs snout.

 Muzzle Materials